Te Wā o te Taiao; Energising local restoration efforts

 Sixty students from two local kura (schools), Kapakapanui School and Waikanae School, will help to bring this vision to life.

 Community welcome!
 BBQ lunch provided for all volunteers.
+Find out more on the Facebook event page.

 AWE – Te Mauri o Wharemauku